apache/sling-org-apache-sling-app-cms/i18n-helper/README.md

 # i18n Helper

-Automatically translates the i18n Dictionaries using LibreTranslate and updates the dictionaries in Sling CMS.
+Helps generate i18n Dictionaries based on a list of messages and languages.

+## Languages

+The translated languages are defined in the `i18n-helper/src/languages.json` file.

+## i18n Dictionaries

+The i18n dictionaries are generated in the `i18n-helper/i18n` directory.
+Dictionaries will not appended but replaced or keys removed.

 ## Dependencies

 - NodeJS
-- Docker
-- LibreTranslate

 ## Use

-1. Start LibreTranslate: `docker run -ti --rm -p 5000:5000 libretranslate/libretranslate`
-2. Run `npm install`
+1. Run `npm install`
-3. Run `node .`
+2. Run `node .`